Expert Deposition Notice

 You are hereby notified that Plaintiff, Michael Jones, by and through his attorneys Miller & Zois, LLC, pursuant to the Maryland Rules of Civil Procedure, will take the deposition upon oral examination of the below named person on the date and time and at the location indicated below before a person duly authorized to administer an oath under Maryland law.

-The deposition will be recorded via stenographic, audio, and/or videotaped means for the purpose of discovery and/or used as evidence and/or any other purposes permitted by the Maryland Rules of Civil Procedure, including use at trial, and will continue day to day until completed.
+The deposition will be recorded via stenographic, audio, and/or videotaped means for discovery and/or used as evidence and/or any other purposes permitted by the Maryland Rules of Civil Procedure, including use at trial, and will continue day to day until completed.
 The Deponent shall bring to the deposition the documents /things listed on “Schedule A” attached hereto.

 DEPONENT: Don Donaldson, M.D.

-DATE: Wednesday, July 1, 2024
+DATE: Wednesday, July 1, 2026

 TIME: 1:00 p.m.